 Our vision is to create a vaccine that will give Tasmanian devils lifelong protection from Devil Facial Tumour Disease.

-A new era in the fight to secure the future for the Tasmanian devil has commenced.
+2015 saw the start of the journey in the fight to secure the future for the Tasmanian devil has commenced.
 Creation of a vaccine will ensure a disease-free future for the Tasmanian devil living where it belongs, in the wild.

 With losses of well over 80 percent of Tasmanian devils through the contagious cancer - Devil Facial Tumour Disease (DFTD) - the future for the devil looked bleak.